Mgnsoscar/FDTDream/README.md

     # Set a custom comment and parameter for the simulation result
-    comment = ("Simulating a periodic array of gold bars. " "Sweeping the gold bar length while keeping the separation distance constant. " "The custom parameter is the distance of material between each gold bar.") custom_parameter = separation_distance  # Constant separation distance
+    comment = ("Simulating a periodic array of gold bars. " "Sweeping the gold bar length while keeping the separation distance constant. " "The custom parameter is the distance between the borders of each gold bar " " in both the x- and y-direction.")
+    # Constant separation distance.
+If this changed for each sweep iteration you could calculate it.
+    custom_parameter = separation_distance

     # Set the simulation comment and custom parameter
     simulation_5.set_simulation_comment(comment=comment, custom_parameter=custom_parameter)

-    # Save the simulation state before running it for better tracking
+    # Run the simulation and save the results to the database
     simulation_5.run_and_save_to_db()  # Run simulation and save results to database
 ```

 It is not neccesary to add a comment and a custom parameter, but it can be nice.
 If there is a parameter that doesn't
 have a default collumn in the database, you can add the custom parameter and write in the comment what it represents.

+Also, it's good practice to allways save the simulation geometry at the point where you would run the simulation
+and check the saved simulation file first to see if it's what you intended.
+Also, for sweeps it could be good to run
+the sweep halfway without running the simulation, save the simulation file and check it out to see if the sweep is working as
+intended also.
+After checking this you could safely run and save the simulation results to the database.

 # The database viewer application